 Help Them Prepare for the Differences in Learning

-Have an open discussion with them and help them see what they should expect to change going into this year.
-How it will be different from the last several.
-Have a discussion with them and any other guardians they have and think about what the best way for them to learn is.
+Have an open discussion with your kids and help them see what they should expect to change this year.
+How might it be different from the last several?
+Discuss with them about what the best way for them to learn is.

 Will they benefit from the structured schedule of school?
-What ways can you help them prepare for that?
+In what ways can you help them prepare for that?
 Start making lunches and snacks ahead of time and set a specific time for lunch.
 Get them a good-quality water bottle and start practicing keeping track of their hydration throughout the day.
-Start setting specific bedtimes, wakeup times, and times to do chores or play outside to make that transition easier.
+Start setting bedtimes, wake-up times, and times to do chores or play outside to make that transition easier.

-Let the weekends be a weekend.
-Don’t drag their homework out over the entire thing.
-Let them have a break and let them be a child.
-Get outside, play with them, help your little one stretch their imagination and use the wonderful mind they have.
+Let the weekends be weekends.
+Don’t drag their homework out over the entire two days – block out time to get it done so they don’t have the stress of it hanging over their heads until Sunday night.
+Let them have a break and let them be children.
+Get outside, play with them, help your kids stretch their imaginations and use their incredible minds.

 Going Back to School Socially Healthy

-As adults that have gone through normal school years, we’re aware that going to school with your friends doesn’t mean you’re hanging out with them all the time.
-If it’s been years since your little one had a “normal school year,” though, they may not be aware of that.
-Have a discussion with your child where you help them see that they’re at school to learn; there are times to talk and play, and times not to.
-Be sure to establish enough social time outside of school to support them in healthy ways.
+As adults who have gone through several school years, we know that going to school with your friends doesn’t mean you’re spending time with them all day long.
+If it’s been months since your kids have been in the classroom, they may have forgotten that school time isn’t playtime.
+Have a discussion with your child to help them see that they’re at school to learn; there are times to talk and play and times not to.
+Establish enough social time outside of school to support them emotionally.

 Going Back to School Physically Healthy

 We’ve all known how important healthy foods are for our physical health.
 Sometimes those sneaky, colorful, enticing, nutrition-lacking snacks and “fun foods” sneak in.
 The quality of what fuel your little one takes in determines the quality they can put out.
 If your child’s body is fighting to continue functioning properly, they’re dealing with a lot of stress.
-Set your little one up for success in going back to school by reducing the stress on their system with good eating habits.
-Get their allergies tested, and cut things like dairy, sugar, GMOs, dyes, the dirty dozen, and inflammatory foods from their diets.
-Get creative and help your student pack their lunch box the same way you would pack a back pack; help them prepare for their day!
+Set your little one up for success in returning to school by reducing the stress on their system with good eating habits.
+Get their allergies tested, and cut dairy, sugar, GMOs, dyes, the dirty dozen, and inflammatory foods from their diets.
+Get creative and help your student pack their lunch box the same way you would fill a backpack; help them prepare for their day!

 Parents, Be There and Be Patient

 Going back to school brings excitement and challenges every year.
-There is so much to look forward to, and also new rhythms we’re not used to yet.
-Children need their parents, even if they seem to be throwing the entire day’s worth of attitude at you.
+There is so much to look forward to and new rhythms we’re not used to yet.
+Children need their parents, even if they seem to throw the entire day’s attitude at you.
 You’re safe to do that with, and they may be exhausted or dealing with big emotions.
-Be your child’s advocate and know it’s not personal.
+Be your child’s advocate, and know it’s not personal.
 At the beginning of the school year, everyone is tired, and when you’re tired, stress is magnified; it’ll get easier.

 Physical Stress Relief